Balenciaga: Protégés

-Several designers who worked for Balenciaga would go on to open their own successful couture houses, notably Oscar de la Renta (1949), Andre Courreges (1950), Emanuel Ungaro (1958), but his most famous and noted protégé was Hubert de Givenchy, who was the lone designer to side with Balenciaga against the Chambre Syndicale de la Haute Couture Parisienne and also the press over the scheduling of his shows.
+Several designers who worked for Balenciaga would go on to open their own successful couture houses, notably Oscar de la Renta (1949), Andre Courreges (1950), and Emanuel Ungaro (1958), but his most famous and noted protégé was Hubert de Givenchy, who was the lone designer to side with Balenciaga against the Chambre Syndicale de la Haute Couture Parisienne and also the press over the scheduling of his shows.

 Battle against the press

 In 1957, Balenciaga famously decided to show his collection to the fashion press the day before the clothing retail delivery date, not the standard four weeks before the retail delivery date the fashion industry followed at the time.
 By keeping the press unaware of the design of his garments until the day before they were shipped to stores, he hoped to curtail ongoing piracy and copying of his designs.
 The press resisted, finding it nearly impossible to get his work into their print deadlines, but Balenciaga and protégé Givenchy stood firm, seriously impacting their coverage and press of the era.
-His supporters would argue that rival Christian Dior would gain acclaim from copying Balenciaga's silhouettes and cuts, claiming them as his own original work; because Balenciaga was not interested in press coverage, the media, and consumers never knew.
+His supporters would argue that rival Christian Dior would gain acclaim from copying Balenciaga's silhouettes and cuts, claiming them as his own original work; because Balenciaga was not interested in press coverage, the media and consumers never knew.

 In 1967, both designers reversed their decision and joined the traditional schedule.

 Battle against the Chambre

 Balenciaga defiantly resisted the rules, guidelines, and bourgeoisie status of the Chambre syndicale de la haute couture parisienne, and, thus, was never a member.
-Although he is spoken of with immense reverence, technically, Balenciaga couture was never haute couture.

 Cristóbal Balenciaga closed his fashion house in 1968 and died in 1972.
 The house lay dormant until 1986.

 1981 to 2010

-Balenciaga is now owned by Kering and its womenswear and menswear was headed by Nicolas Ghesquière.
+Balenciaga is now owned by Kering and its womenswear and menswear departments were headed by Nicolas Ghesquière.

-In 2002, Balenciaga's star, Nicolas Ghesquière, imitated the work of Kaisik Wong, a designer from San Francisco.
+In 2002, Balenciaga's star, Nicolas Ghesquière, admitted to copying the work of Kaisik Wong, a designer from San Francisco who died in 1990.
 Ghesquiere created a patchwork vest in his spring collection that resembled one that Wong designed in 1973.
 Ghesquière admitted in an interview in Paris that he had copied the garment.

 Ghesquière's F/W 2005 line showed that the house was not only making money, but also attracted a number of celebrity customers including editor-in-chief at Vogue, Anna Wintour.

 The House of Balenciaga designed the dresses worn by Jennifer Connelly and Nicole Kidman to the 2006 Academy Awards, as well as the wedding gown Kidman wore when she married Keith Urban.
 Kylie Minogue also wore a Balenciaga dress for her "Slow" and "Red Blooded Woman" music videos and for her concert tour.

 Balenciaga's Fall/Winter 2007 show impressed Teen Vogue editor-in-chief Amy Astley so much that an entire spread in the magazine, titled "Global Studies" and shot in Beijing, was influenced by it.
 The line included skinny jodhpurs, tight, fitted blazers, beaded embellished scarves, and other multicultural mixes.